alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-touching-one-penis-invalidates-wudu.md

 hijri: Muharram 02, 1441 AH
 source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 6990 question no. 2"
 category: [taharah, ablution, hadiths, mawdu-daif]
-excerpt: "Hadith that indicates that if someone touches his penis he must perform Wudu’.
+summary: "Hadith that indicates that if someone touches his penis he must perform Wudu’.
 The basic ruling is that the imperative in these Hadith denotes obligation or duty."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: